 Florida parenting plans must designate who will be responsible for “any and all forms of health care.” – Section 61.13(2)(b)3., Florida Statutes states: “If the court orders shared parental responsibility over health care decisions, the parenting plan must provide that either parent may consent to mental health treatment for the child.”

-But, if the court does not order shared parental responsibility over health care decisions, the condition to the requirement the parenting plan provide either parent sharing parental responsibility may alone consent to mental health treatment for their child doesn’t apply.
+But, if the court doesn’t order shared parental responsibility over health care decisions for a child, the requirement that the parenting plan provide either parent may alone consent to the child’s mental health treatment doesn’t apply.

 So, how may collaborating parents share parental responsibility, but clarify their intent about mental health treatment for their child?